-Guardianship is appointed by the court when an adult is unable to take care of their personal or financial needs due to incapacitation, age, disease, or disability, in accordance with Maryland legal guidelines.
+Guardianship in Maryland can be a complex process but there are ways to navigate the process if you understand the legal requirements.
+First, it helps to understand that a guardian is appointed by the court when an adult is unable to take care of their personal or financial needs due to incapacitation, age, disease, or disability, in accordance with Maryland legal guidelines.
 Additionally, guardianship is established for minor children when their parent or parents are unable to provide adequate care due to an illness, injury, incapacitation, or incarceration.
 In either case, an experienced Maryland guardianship attorney can provide the assistance you need to protect your loved one.

 Guardianship of a Minor Child Whose Parents Are Incapable of Providing Care

 Many people associate guardianship of a child with the death of the child’s parents.
 However, this is not always the case.
 A grandparent, other family member, or close family friend of the child can be appointed guardian by petitioning the court.
 This may be needed if the child’s parent or parents are incapable of taking care of the child, due to an illness, drug or alcohol addiction and treatment, or any other serious reason.
 The guardianship may be temporary, while the parent recovers from a serious injury, and it allows the parent or parents to retain their parental rights.
 The guardian is granted legal authority to ensure the needs of an individual are taken care of, but does not automatically grant custodial rights.
 For a family going through a rough time, guardianship may be the best answer.
 An experienced guardian attorney can help determine the best approach.

 Guardianship of an Elderly Parent With Dementia or Alzheimer’s